wp-plugins/submission-manager-by-submittable/readme.txt

 == Changelog ==
 = 1.0.6 =
-* [Fixed] Lowered Caching to 60 seconds so uses could see changes sooner
+* [Fixed] Lowered Caching to 30 seconds so users see changes sooner

 = 1.0.5 =
 * [Fixed] Removed Date in the Order